osstech-jp/mailman/src/mailman/rest/docs/templates.rst

     unsubscribed.

     * ``member`` - display name and email address of the subscriber

-* ``list:admin:notice:disable``
-    Sent to the list administrators to notify them when a member's delivery is disabled due to excessive bounces.

-    * ``member`` - display name and email address of the subscriber

-* ``list:admin:notice:removal``
-   Sent to the list administrators to notify them when a member is unsubscribed from am mailing list due to excessive bounces.

-   * ``member`` - display name and email address of the subscriber

 * ``list:member:digest:footer``
     The footer for a digest message.